Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 > controlling a well control event (e.g., kick).
 Group B will drill a
 > 2-dimensional directional well under similar guidelines to last year,
 > but may opt to drill a 3-dimensional well.
 >
+> New for 2024
+>
+> Continue with two groups
+>
+> A – Virtual
+>
+> B – Physical
+>
+> Separate guidelines for each group to reduce confusion
+>
+> Group A:
+>
+> - Create model (or option to use publicly available models) to simulate a virtual rig, or
+>
+> - Use their rig model to interface with a well control model provided by Norce using their OpenLab simulator.
+>
+> Group B:
+>
+> - Build and operate a physical rig to drill a 2D directional well or an optional 3D well.
+>
+> For A & B: Additional credit for teams that develop a D-WIS compatible API for data interoperability.
+>
+> Okay for two schools to join together for their entry.
+>
 > New Group A teams are highly encouraged to use the OpenLab Drilling
 > Simulator ([<u>https://openlab.app/</u>](https://openlab.app/)) and